rickyesc1/teamprofilegen/README.md

 node index
 ```

-Once the application runs, it will generate an index.html file in the "dist" folder.
-If you already have an index.html file in that folder, it will first prompt you to overwrite it or not.
+Once the application is finished (the user has answered all the prompts and no longer wishes to continue adding team members), it will generate an index.html file in the "dist" folder.
+If you already have an index.html file in that folder (everyone will if they clone from my repository), the first prompt you will receive from the app is whether you want to overwrite it or not.

+Answer yes, and then follow the prompts until you no longer have team members to add.
+When the html file is generated, you can use your text-editor to navigate to the html file and open it in your default browser.

 ## Demo